FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_authentication/c_st_LDAP_logins.md

 If, after this process, any required user attributes are not set because there is no enabled attribute map, because the LDAP value for an enabled attribute map is not present in the LDAP record, or because the value was not set by a later step, the login fails.

-<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> real users authenticated using LDAP have the following limitations:
+{{< SecureTransport/componentshortname  >}} real users authenticated using LDAP have the following limitations:

 -   They cannot use certificate authentication.
--   They cannot change their passwords using a <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> client.
+-   They cannot change their passwords using a {{< SecureTransport/componentshortname >}} client.
--   You can only subscribe them to an application if you do it in an account template or create a <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> account that stores its password in the LDAP record.
+-   You can only subscribe them to an application if you do it in an account template or create a {{< SecureTransport/componentshortname >}} account that stores its password in the LDAP record.

-To configure Active Directory in a <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> LDAP domain, see <a href="../t_st_ldapsettings/c_st_ldap_active_directory_configuration#LDAP" class="MCXref xref">LDAP and Active Directory configuration</a>.
+To configure Active Directory in a {{< SecureTransport/componentshortname  >}} LDAP domain, see <a href="../t_st_ldapsettings/c_st_ldap_active_directory_configuration#LDAP" class="MCXref xref">LDAP and Active Directory configuration</a>.